 Before you head out for morel mushroom hunting, there are some really important things to keep in mind.
 These morel mushroom hunting precautions are for your own benefit, as well as for the benefit of others.

 When hunting for morel mushrooms, if you're not foraging on your own land, it's important to be aware of what is permitted in the area you want to forage.
 Taking morel mushroom hunting precautions ahead of time may save you trouble later.

 First of all, it's never acceptable to hunt on private land.
 In some areas, morel mushroom hunting may be permitted on state or provincial forest land but always find out for sure before you head out to forage.

 In most cases national, state, or provincial parks, federal defense lands, and protected areas such as ecological or special reserves and recreation areas, including Forest Service recreation sites and trails, will not allow foraging.

 Also, be careful not to trespass on private land.
 Permission must be requested and granted by the land owner.

 Be aware that there may be private land within forested areas including tree farm licenses and woodlots.

 Permission to pick mushrooms is required on First Nations reserve lands as well.
-The woods is their home and trespassing feels like an invasion.
+The forest is their home and trespassing feels like an invasion.